Skip to content

 Answer: Koala.
 Koala prints are so similar to human ones that forensic scientists have warned they could mess up crime scenes.

-Why it stumps people: Most kids guess chimpanzee because chimps are our closest relatives.
-But koala fingerprints come from convergent evolution: two unrelated animals arrived at the same design for gripping branches.
+Why it trips kids up: The obvious guess is chimpanzee, since chimps are our closest relatives.
+Koalas aren’t related to us at all.
+Their prints come from convergent evolution, where two unrelated animals stumble onto the same design for gripping branches.

 7. What is the only mammal that can’t jump?
 (Medium)